 (e) All LP-Gas container valves, appurtenances, and connections shall be protected to prevent damage from accidental contact with stationary objects, loose objects, stones, mud, or ice thrown, up from the ground or floor, and damage due to overturn or similar vehicular accident.

 (f) LP-Gas cylinders shall have permanent protection for cylinder valves and connections.

 (g) Where LP-Gas cylinders are located on the outside of a vehicle, weather protection shall be provided.

-(c) 320.6.3 Piping.
-On or before, but no later than, December 31, 2018, all piping used in a mobile food unit shall comply with the following:
+(c) 320.6.3 Piping and connectors.
+All piping installed in a mobile food unit shall comply with the following:

 (iii) A flexible connector shall be installed between the regulator outlet and the fixed piping system to protect against expansion, contraction, jarring, and vibration strains.